-Caption: An example of a deep learning model failing to properly segment the scene into semantic categories such as road (green), building (gray), etc., because the input image looks different from its training data.
-Unsupervised Domain Adaptation methods aim to use labeled samples from the train domain and large volumes of unlabeled samples from the test domain to reduce a prediction error on the test domain.
+Caption: An example of a domain adaptation problem for object classification with a synthetic source (train) domain and a real target (test) domain.
+Unsupervised Domain Adaptation methods aim to use labeled samples from the train domain and large volumes of unlabeled samples from the test domain to reduce prediction errors on the test domain.

-The competition will take place during the months of June -- September 2017, and the top performing teams will be invited to present their results at the TASK-CV workshop at ICCV 2017 in Venice, Italy.
+The competition will take place during the months of May -- September 2018, and the top performing teams will be invited to present their results at the TASK-CV workshop at ECCV 2018 in Munich, Germany.
 This year’s challenge focuses on synthetic-to-real visual domain shifts and includes two tracks:

 - training domain (source): synthetic 2D renderings of 3D models generated from different angles and with different lighting conditions

 - validation domain (target): a photo-realistic or real-image validation domain that participants can use to evaluate performance of their domain adaptation methods

 - test domain (target): a new real-image test domain, different from the validation domain and without labels .
 The test set will be released shortly before the end of the competition

 The reason for using different target domains for validation and test is to evaluate the performance of proposed models as an out-of-the-box domain adaptation tool.
 This setting more closely mimics realistic deployment scenarios where the target domain is unknown at training time and discourages algorithms that are designed to handle a particular target domain.